AmberNi2001/Ipums-Motherhood-Employment-Analysis-Python/README.md

    - Adjust the file path in `pd.read_stata()` if your Drive structure is different, e.g.: `df = pd.read_stata('/content/drive/My Drive/your_folder/cps_00002.dta')`
 5. Run the notebook cells sequentially to perform data cleaning, analysis, and generate visualizations.

-If you're only **interested in viewing the code and report**: Simply download or browse all the documents in this repository.
+If you're only **interested in viewing the codes and report**: Simply download or browse all the documents in this repository.

 This workflow allows you to reproduce all analyses and figures included in the project report.

 ## Research Question
-Do mothers, particularly those with younger children, work fewer hours or have lower employment rates compared to women without children in the U.S.?
+Do mothers, particularly those with younger children, work have lower employment rates compared to women without children in the U.S.?

 ## Data Source